hsinweitseng/stock_gittest/README.md

 # stock_gittest
-This is just the begining of using GitHub to do side project for GitHub.
-This is\
-This is just the begiing of thee test
-This is edited on the mac
+This is a practice for myself to get familiar with GITHUB manager for personal coding practice.